eryxcoop/crypto-docs/src/crypto/curves.md

 $$y^2=x^3+ax+b$$

 The good thing about elliptic curves is that you can define an operation $+$ and a neutral element noted $0$.
 The points of the curve and this operation form a group $\mathbb{G}$.
-If you take $x,y \in \mathbb{R}$ the addition of points $P$ and $Q$ has a geometric interpretation:
+If you take $x,y \in \mathbb{R}$ the addition of points $A$ and $B$ has a geometric interpretation:

 ![image](../images/curve.png)

-*The point $R$ is $-(P+Q)$.
-And the inverse of a point, is just the mirror image respect to the $x$ axis.
-So $P+Q$ is the mirror point of the point $R$ where the line $PQ$ intersects the curve a third time.
-The cool thing about elliptic curves, is that you have a guarantee that when you take two different points, the line will intersect in a third point.
+The point $C$ is $A+B$.
+To add two different points, you find the line that crosses the 2 points.
+Elliptic curves guarantee that this line will intersect the curve at a third point, then reflect that point over the $x$ axis and you get $C=A+B$.
+The inverse of $C$, noted $-C$ is the reflection we mentioned, the "third point".
 There are some special cases: when you take a point and its inverse, and when you take the same point twice $P+P$.
-This cases form a vertical line, and we say this line also intersects with the point at infinity $0$.
-This point, is also the neutral element.
+This cases form a vertical line that doesn't intersect a third point.
+Here, we say this line intersects with the point at infinity $0$.
+This point is the neutral element of $\mathbb{G}$.

 When adding a point with itself a number of times, we'll use the following notation: $3P=P+P+P$.